-If you want to go on a walk at 6pm, set an alarm for 5:30pm as a reminder.
+If you want to go for a walk at 6 pm, set the alarm for 5:30 pm as a reminder.
 When you hear the alarm, it’s a workout motivation reminder.
-You don’t want to shirk on your health and fitness.
+You don’t want to shirk your health and fitness.

 10. Trade Exercise for That After-Work Happy Hour

-By cutting out alcohol right after work, it gives you more time in the day to get a workout in.
+Cutting out alcohol right after work gives you more time in the day to get a workout in.
 Try to go straight from work to your workout, or put your exercise clothes on the minute you get home and head back out the door for your run or walk.
 Whatever it is, think of that happy hour as a new kind of “happy hour time” for your to treat yourself and your body to your workout.

 Exercise can help stave off anxiety and depression, so if your post-work drink is to alleviate post-work stress and anxiety, give a neighborhood walk a whirl instead.